 - Verify that the service account keys were created.
 You are responsible for storing these

 private keys securely.
-The keys filenames are prefixed with the name of your GCP project.
+The key filenames are prefixed with the name of your Google Cloud project.

 ls ./service-accounts gcp-project-id-apigee-cassandra.json gcp-project-id-apigee-logger.json gcp-project-id-apigee-mart.json gcp-project-id-apigee-metrics.json gcp-project-id-apigee-synchronizer.json gcp-project-id-apigee-udca.json